TashiRabten/WorkLogUI/README.md

 - **Apache POI Team**: For comprehensive Excel functionality
 - **Jackson Team**: For robust JSON processing capabilities
 - **SSDI Community**: For feedback on SGA compliance features
-- **Beta Testers**: For extensive testing of tax calculation accuracy
+- **Beta Testers**: For extensive testing of tax calculation accuracy across platforms
 - **Disability Rights Advocates**: For guidance on accessibility features
 - **Contributors and Translators**: For expanding language support
+- **macOS Beta Testers**: For helping perfect the macOS experience

 ---